Which of these common situations fits you?

 Judges, juries and regulatory agencies expect employers to train managers and employees to comply with all laws and regulations.
 No excuses.

 The penalty for inaction or delay — lawsuits, verdicts and hours spent chatting with attorneys and regulators.
 At the same time, employers find it difficult to remove large groups of managers, supervisors, employees or other key stakeholders from their workstations for live training programs.
 If an organization has managers and employees scattered throughout the nation or globe, or working from home, it becomes costly and challenging to pull them together for group training.
 The Phonize Playbook’s Learning Management System (LMS) alleviates these burdens.
 Managers and employees can learn what they need to, whenever and wherever.

 A recent HR Magazine article identified certain industries as bully-prone.
 Since 1978, I’ve frequently provided training concerning workplace bullying

 and harassment and can confirm that some industries are bully-prone.
 These include health care (where I work with both hospital and medical clinics to intervene in bullying situations) and oil patch and construction companies.
 What makes an industry bullyprone?
 Key factors include an organizational culture that condones bullying behaviors and a rigid hierarchical structure.

 Proof of training is important in the area of compliance training.
-Well-designed LMS platforms such as the Morf Media Playbook™ track each learner’s progress through each course.
+Well-designed LMS platforms such as the Phonize Playbook™ track each learner’s progress through each course.
 Each learner’s “LMS transcript” and exam scores can be produced effortlessly.
-If a regulatory agency calls, or a lawsuit occurs, employers can quickly prove their good faith training efforts via the Morf Media Playbook’s back-end reporting features.
+If a regulatory agency calls, or a lawsuit occurs, employers can quickly prove their good faith training efforts via the Phonize Playbook’s back-end reporting features.